keygen-sh/keygen-relay/README.md

 > [!NOTE]
 > **During the beta, your feedback is greatly appreciated!** We'd love to hear
 > about your use-cases and how you're running Relay inside of your customer
 > environments — from networking to deployment.
-Feel free to open an [issue](https://github.com/keygen-sh/keygen-relay/issues),
+Feel free to open a [discussion](https://github.com/keygen-sh/keygen-relay/discussions),
 > or reach out to us on [Discord](https://keygen.sh/discord/).

 Relay is an offline-first on-premise licensing server backed by [Keygen](https://keygen.sh).